The impact of inflation for you as a consumer

 Fake bar codes.

-Product – Look out for fake versions of well-known brands.
+- Product – Look out for fake versions of well-known brands.
 The well-known and most consumed brands are usually the most copied.
+For example, Johnny Walker, Jim Beam, Grey Goose, Beluga and all those other popular brands.

 I love water, especially when it’s frozen and surrounded by gin.